zthun/janitor/packages/janitor-lint/README.md

 linters, there is the heavy
 [Mega Linter](https://github.com/nvuillam/mega-linter) which aggregates every linter in existence.
-Very cool, but a bit overkill for the solution we are trying to solve with Lint Janitor.
+Very cool, but a bit overkill for the solution we are trying to solve with Janitor Lint.

-Q. Is there an IDE plugin for Lint Janitor?
+Q. Is there an IDE plugin for Janitor Lint?

 A. Not yet.
 That would solve the issue of wanting an IDE plugin for each individual linter and would allow you to just have a single